everett-lee/VoteModes/README.md

 ### K-Modes lambda

-The K-Modes algorithm is written in Scala and also executed as a Lambda.
-Instead of running on a schedule, the K-Modes lambda is triggered using a subscription to an SQS queue.
-Messages in this queue are produced by the downloader lambda.
+The K-Modes app is written in Scala and deployed as a Lambda.
+Instead of running on a schedule, it is triggered each time the downloader lambda sends a message to a shared SQS.

-K-Modes was selected for this data, in place of better-known K-means algorithm, as the input is categorical (categories of vote cast).
-This makes it difficult to represent the data numerically (should a 'No Attend' be closer to a 'No' than a 'Yes' is?) as input to the distance formula.
+As the input data is categorical (categories of vote cast), K-Modes is used in place of better-known K-means algorithm.
+The categorical nature of the voting data makes it difficult to represent numerically (should a 'No Attend' be closer to a 'No' than a 'Yes' is?) making the standard Euclidean distance formula unhelpful.

-The Lambda starts by fetching and parsing the DynamoDB voting data, then randomly initialises K centroids.
+The Lambda starts by fetching and parsing the DynamoDB voting data, then randomly selecting K mps as the centroids.

-With K-Modes, each MP is instead checked to see how much he or she 'agrees' with a centroid by comparing the votes cast for each division.
+Each MP is then checked to see how much he or she 'agrees' with a centroid by comparing the votes cast for each division.
 If the votes differ, the distance score is incremented, otherwise the next vote is checked.
 A perfect match against the centroid would return a result of 0.
 This alternative